Tips for Using Embroidery Floss: Starting and Stopping

 embroidery floss on rack

-Separating the strands of embroidery floss
+Separating strands of embroidery floss

 How many strands of embroidery floss to use